 | Store when not in use | Upright, padded, in a dry stable-temperature location | Before any extended storage |

-When the included bulb needs replacing, look for a standard screw-in LED bulb in a warm white color temperature — this will give the closest match to the original golden glow.
-Avoid bulbs with a large physical footprint that might press against the inside of the shade, and choose a moderate wattage suited to a decorative bedside or accent lamp.
+Yes — each lamp ships with a warm yellow LED bulb already installed and ready to use.
+When the time comes for a replacement, choose a standard screw-in LED in a warm white color temperature for the closest match to the original golden glow.
+Avoid bulbs with a large footprint that could press against the shade.

-Will the colored glass fade over the years?
+Will the colored glass panels fade over the years?

-No. The color in each panel comes from the glass itself — it is genuine hand-cut colored glass, not a film or coating applied to the surface.
-That means there is nothing to peel, fade under household light, or wear away with gentle cleaning.
-Kept indoors and handled with basic care, the colors should look just as vivid years from now as they do on the day the lamp arrives.
+No. The color in each panel comes from the glass itself — genuine hand-cut colored glass, not a film or surface coating.
+There is nothing to peel or fade under household light.
+Kept indoors and handled with care, the colors should look just as vivid years later as the day the lamp arrives.